delapuente/offliner/README.md

 For Nightly and Firefox OS you need to [configure some things](https://blog.wanderview.com/blog/2015/03/24/service-workers-in-firefox-nightly/) before using.

-Pay attention to the [progression of Service Workers implementations](https://jakearchibald.github.io/isserviceworkerready/) and [review the W3C draft](http://www.w3.org/TR/2014/WD-service-workers-20141118/) for more information.
+Pay attention to the [progress of Service Workers implementations](https://jakearchibald.github.io/isserviceworkerready/) and [review the W3C draft](http://www.w3.org/TR/2014/WD-service-workers-20141118/) for more information.

+## The Web App lifecycle

+When you think about making your application to work offline you realize your web application has a life-cycle: you need it to get **installed**, then to be **served** and from time to time, to be **updated**.
+Offliner is a plugable framework to implement this life-cycle.

+Install refers to make **all the resources available offline for the first time**.
+Serve means to **provide those resources** and update consists on **replacing the serving resources with newer versions**.

 ## Demo